Monday, 25 May 2009

 Friday, 20 March 2009

-Sonagachi prostitute and the yellow turbaned Sarpanch
+Sonagachi Prostitutes and the Yellow-Turbaned Sarpanch

 Have you seen the posts on India Yatra series on the Hindustan Times webpage?
 I think they are wonderful in getting a feel of India as it readies for the 2009 elections.
+Here are some snippets from the articles that I liked.

-In Andhra Pradesh, the world-class road is just a confirmation of the State priority in fighting the Naxalites and it fuels the desire for the separate Telangana state.
+(4) In Andhra Pradesh, the world-class road is just a confirmation of the State's priority in fighting the Naxalites and it fuels the desire for the separate Telangana state.
 Prosperity will come with their own state, they are convinced.
 People are calculating which politicians are likely to support them to realise their Telangana dream.

-In Bihar the bicycles for the high school girls may be another round of chess moves between Nitish Kumar, Ram Vilas Paswan and Lalu Prasad, but girls are feeling more confident and see a hope for their future.
+(5) In Bihar the bicycles for the high school girls may be another round of chess moves between Nitish Kumar, Ram Vilas Paswan and Lalu Prasad, but girls are feeling more confident and see a hope for their future.

 Tuesday, 6 January 2009